-Away rotations are defined as rotations outside of Stanford Health Care (SHC) and Lucile Packard Children's Hospital (LPCH).
+Away rotations are defined as rotations outside of Stanford Health Care (SHC).
 They generally fall into two categories with different processes that require the Stanford Program Director and Ann Dohn, Stanford Graduate Medical Education (GME) Designated Institutional Official (DIO) approvals.